How To Create Editable Charts in PDF

 Let's say that you are working on a pie chart template.
 Not only does it require an accurate pie slice to represent a relative size of data, but you also need to provide a definite explanation of each fraction to make the data understandable to your audience.
 It is also advisable to interpret and explain this information as simply as possible based on your readers' language.
 The same goes for comparison charts and other charts that present informative and comprehensive data.

 4. Opt For Simplicity

 Since charts mostly represent data in raw form, using a simple but lucid design theme will help your readers understand the chart's contents more.
 Select an organizational chart template or seating chart template (or any other template) that has formats and design theme that matches your requirements.
-In writing the file contents, try not to use any abbreviations, technical terms or jargon to avoid alienating or confusing the readers.
-But in case you really have to include some of these terms, make sure to provide accurate descriptions and/or examples.
+In writing the file content, try not to use any abbreviations, technical terms or jargon to avoid alienating or confusing the readers.
+But in case you really have to include some of these terms, make sure to provide accurate descriptions or examples.

 5. Check The Accuracy